-- Indicate why and where models are needed in research and management on environmental, nature and water issues. - Classify and evaluate environmental and ecological models (analytical, numerical, stochastic, deterministic etc.) - Identify and follow the stages in model development in a structured approach (from derivation to validation) - Understand and apply elementary expressions that are often used in environmental and ecological modelling (conceptual diagrams, logical rules, mathematical equations) - Describe the structure and behaviour of basic modules (differential equations) that are common in many environmental and ecological models - Build and apply simple models critically in the context of environmental research and management.
+- Indicate why and where models are needed in research and management on environmental, nature and water issues. - Classify and evaluate environmental and ecological models (analytical, numerical, stochastic, deterministic etc.) - Identify and follow the stages in model development in a structured approach (from derivation to validation) - Understand and apply a few elementary models that are often used in ecological and environmental issues (e.g. exponential, logistic, hyperbolic equations) - Build and apply simple models critically in the context of his/her own research or management activities in internships and jobs